rljacobson/Levenshtein/README.md

 $ export DAMLEV_BUFFER_SIZE=10000
 ```

-Any one of these limitations would be a good for a first-time contributor to solve.
+Any one of these limitations would be a good for a contributor to solve.
 Make a pull
 request!